• Distance 177km

 Bhutan is a must do hiking experience.
 And if our list of new adventures ever gets to a manageable size, we would love to return and experience more of the generous hospitality and rich culture of the Bhutanese people.

-700 metres of scree slope
+700 metres of scree slope. this slope is steeper than the image shows.

 Threshing grain